CBIIT/ccdi-federation-api/README.md

 ## Developing

-The specification is generated using the [Rust] packages contained with `packages` directory.
+The specification is generated using the [Rust] crates contained with `crates` directory.
 In particular, [`utoipa`] is used to autogenerate the OpenAPI 3.0 specification.
 An [Actix Web] server is provided that (a) provides the foundation for `utoipa` to generate the API documentation and (b) provides an example server using fake data.
 Please refer to the [Learn Rust] guide to learn how to develop using Rust.

 ## Contributing